Integrating Subsystem Embedding Subalgebras and Coupled Cluster Green's Function: A Theoretical Foundation for Quantum

 Despite the diverse theories and broad application domains, two predominant challenges arise: \begin{itemize} \item Constructing a unified embedding formalism that integrates various quantum mechanical representations—encompassing wave function, reduced density matrix, Green’s function, self-energy, among others—rigorously, while minimizing the embedding scheme's dependence on system partitioning. \item Describing the coupling between the embedded region and the surrounding environment in a systematically improvable way.
 This approach should seamlessly connect the non-interacting subsystem limit (NSL) and the fully entangled limit (FEL) of the open system, thereby guiding the balance between accuracy and computational efficiency for various applications. \end{itemize}

-In response to these challenges, this paper introduces a quantum embedding methodology that innovatively applies coupled-cluster subsystem embedding sub-algebra techniques \cite{kowalskiCCsubalgebra} alongside extensive many-body coupled-cluster representations of wave functions \cite{arponen83_311} and many-body coupled-cluster Green’s function theory \cite{nooijen92_55,nooijen93_15,nooijen95_1681,KK:peng2021ccgf}.
+In response to these challenges, and particularly for the condensed matter community, previous efforts have introduced the coupled cluster approach with single and double excitations as imputiry solver to compute the impurity Green's function in dynamical mean-field theory~\cite{PhysRevB.100.115154} or self-energy embedding theory~\cite{shee2019CC}.
+The advantage of this method is its provision of an impurity solver with polynomial scaling, in contrast to exact diagonalization, which exhibits exponential scaling.
+In this paper, we introduce a new quantum embedding methodology that innovatively applies coupled-cluster subsystem embedding sub-algebra techniques \cite{kowalskiCCsubalgebra} alongside extensive many-body coupled-cluster representations of wave functions \cite{arponen83_311} and many-body coupled-cluster Green’s function theory \cite{nooijen92_55,nooijen93_15,nooijen95_1681,KK:peng2021ccgf}.
 Our approach presents a unique method for the rigorous partitioning of the Green's function of open quantum systems, effectively distinguishing between the low and high energy regimes of the spectrum.
 This distinction significantly enhances the precision of electronic structure representations and quantum dynamics descriptions of open systems, surpassing the constraints found in traditional embedding algorithms.
 Moreover, this methodology is inherently adaptable for multiscale/multiphysics simulations, promising extensive applicability.